As a Cooperative, any profits over and above expenses go back to you - our member/owners.

-As a member of Callaway Electric Cooperative, you are part owner.
-Therefore, you have a share in the margins or capital credits remaining at the end of the year.
+By signing up as a member of Callaway Electric Cooperative, you are considered a part owner.
+Therefore you have a share in the margins or capital credits remaining at the end of the year.

 The capital credits allocated to you can also be considered the cooperative's equity, or working capital.
 It allows the cooperative to secure loans for new construction and also maintain existing facilities and services.

-Any time the cooperative has capital credits to allocate, you will receive a notice of your portion of the allocation after the close of the fiscal year.
-These notices are included as part of the cooperative billing statement (typically in April).
+Any time the cooperative has capital credits to allocate, eligible members will receive a notice of their portion of the allocation after the close of the fiscal year.
+The notice is included as part of the cooperative billing statement (typically in April).
 The amount is not a bill and cannot be credited to the electric account.
 It is for information only until authorized for return.